 Aliyah and Whittingehame

 In addition to the pressure to escape from Nazi Germany, many Jews held to the vision of Aliyah (the ascent), the emigration of Jews to Palestine.
-Strenuous efforts were made by some of the groups involved in the evacuation of Jewish children (known as Kindertransport) to prepare them for eventual emigration to Palestine.
-When Balfour’s descendent, his nephew Viscount Traprain, offered Whittingehame as a school for Jewish children, his offer was taken up gladly.
-The house, grounds and land sufficient for a farm were leased to The Whittingehame Farm School Ltd., a non-profit making organisation which aimed to educate and train Jewish children in the range of agricultural skills which would enable them to be useful contributors to both their British hosts and potentially to Jewish Palestine.
-Its chairman was Captain Robert Solomon.
+Strenuous efforts were made by some of the groups involved in the evacuation of Jewish children (known as Kindertransport) to prepare them for eventual emigration to Palestine and, according to Eli Fachler, the majority of pupils were in Whittingehame thanks to recommendations from the Youth Aliyah organisation itself.

 Whittingehame Farm School

 A group of Whittingehame School pupils

-(Norbert Abeles back row extreme right, partially obscured)
+(Norbert Abeles back row extreme right, partially obscured.
+Eli Fachler extreme right)